I’m in the home stretch of the gift-giving preparations, and I’m laughing – and frustrated – by the state of my holiday “assets.”

 All of these items add up – and up and up.
 So while you may think that tracking your assets isn’t that important, if you truly looked at what your lack of visibility on these things costs you – you might change your mind.

-As we head into the new year and optimistically look at 2021 and how much better it HAS to be, think about increasing the visibility of your assets – and saving your team a significant amount of time and money.
+As we head into the new year, think about increasing the visibility of your assets – and saving your team a significant amount of time and money.
 Our mobilePLUS solution will pay for itself in your first asset inventory – and continue that savings for years to come.

 In the meantime, I’m going to try to figure out where I put Uncle Scott’s gift and what to do with a 5 lbs. chocolate stash.
 Any ideas?